asaid-nxt/LibrarySystem/README.md

 **Overview:**

-- The system consists of a Rails API backend and potentially a frontend application (not included in this documentation).
+- The system consists of a Rails API backend.
 - Users (regular users and admins) interact with the system through API endpoints.
 - The API interacts with a database to store information about books, users, borrowings, and other relevant data.